develope-with-me/.github/profile/README.md

    ```
    git push origin <branch-name>
    ```
-2. Go to GitHub and make a Pull Request (PR) to main.
+2. Go to GitHub and make a Pull Request (PR) to the main.
 3. Request review

 ## Code of Conduct